filipedpsilva/near.u-challenge/README.md

 npm i
 ```

-If there's an error coming grom @atlaskit/*, please use
+If there's an error coming grom @atlaskit/*, please use:

 ```bash
 npm i --legacy-peer-deps